dotnet/roslyn/docs/Target Framework Strategy.md

 Consider a specific example of what goes wrong when our `internal` APIs are not consistent across TFM:

 - Workspaces today targets `net6.0` and `net7.0` and it contains our `EnumerableExtensions.cs` which polyfills many extensions methods on `IEnumerable<T>`.
-In `net7.0` the `OrderBy` extension method is not needed because it was put into the .NET core libraries.
+In `net7.0` the `Order` extension method is not needed because it was put into the .NET core libraries.
 - Language Server Protocol targets `net6.0` and consumes the `OrderyBy` polyfill from Workspaces

-Lets assume for a second that we `#if` the `OrderBy` method such that it's not present in `net7.0`.
+Let's assume for a second that we `#if` the `OrderBy` method such that it's not present in `net7.0`.
 Locally this all builds because we compile the `net6.0` versions against each other so they're consistent.
 However if an external project which targets `net7.0` and consumes both Workspaces and Language Server Protocol then it will be in a broken state.
 The Protocol binary is expecting Workspaces to contain a polyfill method for `OrderBy` but it does not since it's at `net7.0` and it was `#if` out.
 As a result this will fail at runtime with missing method exceptions.

 This problem primarily comes from our use of polyfill APIs.
 To avoid this we employ the following rule:

 > When there is an `#if NET.*` that declares a non-private member, there must be an `#else` that defines an equivalent binary compatible symbol

-This comes up in two forms
+This comes up in two forms:

 ## Pattern for types
 When creating a polyfill for a type use the `#if !NET...` to declare the type and in the `#else` use a `TypeForwardedTo` for the actual type.